MPIBGC-TEE/ComputabilityGraphs/README.md

 The package implements one central class 'CMTVS' (ConnectedMultiTypeVariableSet) which represents
 * a set of variables of a given unique type and
-* a set of type annotated functions whose arguments and return values are of these types.
+* a set of type annotated functions (the normal python type hints) whose arguments and return values are of these types.
 * In an application the types represent objects of the domain e.g. an  influx, an outlux or a content of a reservoir which form the nodes of a graph.
 * The functions are the edges that connect those types